430+

 What is mediation and why should I care?

 It can be challenging to know how to resolve conflict when it arises.
 In some cases, we want to ignore it entirely and hope that it will go away on its own.
 At other times, we want to punish the other side and bring justice down on them.
 In the long run, both approaches tend to backfire… Thankfully, there’s another way.
 Mediation.
+Here are some of the benefits of mediation: Avoid court and resolve disputes faster than traditional divorce proceedings.
+Take control over the outcomes for you and your family. (make decisions for yourself) Maintain a decent relationship moving forward.

 Not your typical divorce lawyers